-The prescribed limits for drug driving are approximately 400,000 times lower than that for drink driving.
-This is because drugs exist within our bodies in tiny quantities.
-This presents practical problems for laboratories when trying to produce accurate results.
-We do not intend to ‘spill our trade secrets’ on here, but we’re quite happy to outline the four key aspects of a Benzoylecgonine drug driving defence.
+We do not intend to ‘spill our trade secrets’ on here, but we’re quite happy to outline the five key aspects of a Benzoylecgonine drug driving defence.

 Cocaine metabolises into Benzoylecgonine.
 This process cannot be stopped, only slowed.
 Police-issued blood vials should be pre-coated with a preservative and anti-coagulant (assuming the police use the correct vials).
 We are often able to prove that the proportion of Benzoylecgonine in the suspect’s blood was below the legal limit at the time it was taken but, due to the conversion between Cocaine and Benzoylecgonine, the Cocaine continues to metabolise pushing the BZE levels above the legal limit when the sample is finally tested.